Richard

 that's me with Search Dog Pepper and the Novice Shield that she won when she still less than a year old!).
 Angela and I met while we were both members of Buxton Mountain Rescue Team.
 I used to climb when I was younger, but never really had enough talent so gave it up in favour of mountain walking.
 I also greatly enjoy canoeing - that's with a proper open (or Canadian) canoe.
 I did qualify as an instructor, but this lapsed while I was at university.

 Archaeology has filled the gap left after finishing at Attingham and we've been involved in a number of projects during 2016 & 17.
-2018 has kicked off with us volunteering for the South West Peak Landscape Partnership, carrying out Barns, Buildings & Small Heritage Assets surveys, which should occupy us part-time for the next three years.
+2018 kicked off with us volunteering for the South West Peak Landscape Partnership, carrying out Barns, Buildings & Small Heritage Assets surveys, which occupied us part-time for the next three years.
+We now volunteer with the Peak Park Cultural Heritage Team (CHT), carrying out diverse roles such as monitoring Scheduled Monuments and listed buildings, carrying out repairs to scheduled sites, fixed-point photography of important monuments and any other work requested by the CHT.
 There are also other projects in the pipeline.

 Angela